Jonathan2251/lbd/_sources/gpu.rst.txt

   but gamers generally prefer G-SYNC over FreeSync as the latter may cause ghosting, where old images leave behind artifacts [#g-sync]_.

 Basic geometry in computer graphics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section instroduces the basic geometry math for computer graphics.
+This section introduces the basic geometry math used in computer graphics.
-The complete concept can be found in
+The complete concept can be found in the book *Computer Graphics: Principles
-Book: "Computer graphics principles and practice 3rd editon, authors: JOHN F,
+and Practice, 3rd Edition*, authored by John F. et al. However, the book
-...".
-But it is 1 thousand of pages.
+contains over a thousand pages.

-This book is very complete and may take much time to understand every detail.
+It is very comprehensive and may take considerable time to understand all the
+details.

 Color
 +++++

-- Additive colors in light as :numref:`additive-colors` [#additive-colors-wiki]_
+- Additive colors in light are shown in :numref:`additive-colors`
+  [#additive-colors-wiki]_ [#additive-colors-ytube]_.

-  [#additive-colors-ytube]_.
-If in paints, it adds shade and become light grey
+- In the case of paints, additive colors produce shades and become light gray
-  since it add shade (dark color) [#additive-colors-shade]_.
+  due to the addition of darker pigments [#additive-colors-shade]_.

 .. _additive-colors:
 .. figure:: ../Fig/gpu/additive-colors.png